10 The soil site

 The original task for which a site was observed can affect what data is recorded and is relevant to data re-use decisions.

-Record the reason for sampling using the schema in Table 10.1.
+Record the reason for observing the site using the schema in Table 10.1.
 This parameter does not need to be recorded in the field.

 Table 10.1: Site purpose